anatoly-turcan/selvoc/packages/nest-keycloak-admin-client/README.md

-# NestJS wrapper for Keycloak Admin Client
+# Nest Keycloak Admin Client

 This package provides a wrapper around the Keycloak Admin Client for use with NestJS.